BAPPAYNE/Combinate/README.md

-# Combinate: Efficient Combination Generator
+# Combinate: Efficient Payload Generator
 This Python script generates all possible combinations of characters from a given input string up to a specified maximum length and writes them to a file.
 The script is optimized for performance and memory efficiency, and it uses multithreading for improved I/O operations.

 ## Features